 "A blue thing firing a missile, huh?"
-Connie echoed, a thoughtful expression on her face.
+Connie echoed with a thoughtful expression on her face.
 She then shook her head and looked up to Vanilla, "Let's go, there's got to be a way out of here."
 She said.

 "How about that shack over there, does anyone live there?"
 Vanilla asked, turning to face the small house.

 "N-no...
 A fisherman used to live there some time ago, but he left."
-Connie said, stumbling at first when the shack was mentioned.
+Connie said, stumbling at first at the shack's mentioning.
 It seemed the mention of the shack brought an uncomfortable thought to mind.

 "Wouldn't hurt to try and look anyway.
 Come on."
 Vanilla said, leading the way, a pensive looking Connie jogging closely behind.
 As they neared a small incline that lead up to the shack, a rusted old machine surrounded by debris caught Vanilla's eye.

 "Whoa, what's that?"
 He said, looking surprised.
 It was similar in shape to the blue machine, only with a faded green paint that was peeling off in areas.
 It had the appearance of a car, only with backward-jointed legs.
-It had two claw like arms, one decent looking, the other wiry and scrappy .
-Whatever it was, it looked like it had been abandoned some time ago, like a discarded toy left to become trash by a careless owner.
+It had two claw-like arms, one decent looking, and the other wiry and scrappy looking.
+Whatever it was, it looked like someone abandoned some time ago, like a discarded toy left to become trash by a careless owner.

 "Oh!
 A Trotmobile, that's just what we need!"
 Connie lit up, her previous look of unease fading.
 Vanilla looked at her with a quizzical expression.

 "A...
 Trot...Trotmo-what now?"
 He said, bemused by the strange name.